My takes on art, economics, and contemporary culture

 Triennale - 1930s palazzo located in Parco Sempione.
 It's Milanese design in all forms: industrial, fashion, furniture, graphic—you name it.
 Gae Aulenti displays Fiats suspended in time and space.
 After All strews apocalyptic plastic sculptures with zero explanation.
 My favorite part was flipping through blueprints and urban development plans in Cuore.

 Museo del Risorgimento - Milan, having been the cultural and intellectual center in the reunification movement, tells its history through enfilades of artifacts and artwork.
-The place belonged to the Morigi family, from Maggiore.
+The palazzo belonged to the Morigi family from Maggiore.
 I have a bone to pick with the fact that all the labels are placed at like hip-level.
-Fun fact, this museum is steps away from Giorgio Armani’s palazzo.
+Steps away from Giorgio Armani’s home.

 Pirelli HangarBicocca - Contemporary art housed in an old tire factory 25-minutes out of the city by M5.
-The hangar once belonged to the Ansaldo Group, a locomotive manufacturer responsible for much of Lombardy’s railway networks.
+The hangar was operated by the Ansaldo Group which built much of Lombardy’s railway networks.
 One word to describe it all: sublime.
-See: Anselm Kiefer’s Seven Heavenly Palaces featuring 65-ft high towers, Saodat Ismailova’s A Seed Under Out Tongue film about extinction (which was part of Prof. Giusti's syllabus!).
+See: Anselm Kiefer’s Seven Heavenly Palaces featuring 65-ft high towers, Saodat Ismailova’s A Seed Under Out Tongue film about extinction (which was part of Prof. G's syllabus!).

-Ambling through museum grounds on a Monday afternoon was the last thing I expected during my stint at The Getty’s investment office (among studying the Yale Model, perusing appraisal and provenance records, and speaking to Michael Burry are you kidding).
+Ambling through travertine-clad museum grounds on a Monday afternoon was the last thing I expected during my stint at The Getty’s investment office (among studying the Yale Model, perusing appraisal and provenance records, and speaking to M. Burry are you kidding).
 But that was my summer!

 The Getty's West Pavilion galleries are a bear hug from yours truly.
 My camera roll overflows with close-ups of old masters which I turn to for instruction and inspiration.
-Rembrandt's musings and Gentileschi's portraits are arresting even in my memory: I recall on a tour with the CIO captivated by Lucretia's commentary on pre-republic Roman politics.
+The Gentileschi portraits are arresting even in my memory: I recall on a tour with the CIO a stirring fascination with Lucretia's commentary on pre-republic Roman politics.
 W204 etches transient impressionist scenes into minds.
 Monet and Cézanne challenge me to improve my plein-air hand.
 The way gestural brushstrokes paradoxically create a complete work show me there’s so much more to achieve than photorealism.